New The Maker Pass is here. $99/year

 1. Is Smol Launch right for your product?

 Smol Launch works best for indie products and SaaS tools that have a working demo, a clear audience, and a maker who can be online to engage with the community.
-It is not a directory submission and it is not a place to park a coming-soon page.
+A weekly launch is separate from Launch Everywhere, our optional one-time directory-submission service.
+Smol Launch is not a place to park a coming-soon page.

 Good fit if: